foysalahmed10/Pepper-4D/README.md

   <img src="figures/GAN.jpg" width="95%">
 </p>

-Figure 13.
 Qualitative comparison of GAN-based 3D plant generation on the Pepper-4D dataset.
 The real samples (the 1st row) illustrate the natural structural variability of pepper plants across the Pepper-4D dataset.
 TreeGAN (the 2nd row) and WarpingGAN (the 3rd row) generate virtual pepper point clouds that capture both similarity to real morphological patterns and diversity across generated instances.

 ## Dataset Structure<br>